 This article talks about how rural communities in Maryland are dealing with drugs and how they are affecting these communities how much drugs have increased and more.
 This states facts about drug rates and more as well.

 We are freshmen at Allegany College of Maryland located in Cumberland, MD.
 We have grown up in Cumberland our entire lives and have seen this issue affect those around us.
 We hope to encourage our community as a whole to do more to prevent opioid addiction and find ways to minimize this epidemic.

-Having AA meetings will give people the opportunity to experience what they have been through. having these group meetings will allow to come together and experience what others have done and also be able to have people relate to each other. these meetings can really help people stay on track with sobriety.
+Having AA meetings will give people the opportunity to share with others in challenging situations what experiences they've been through.
+These group meetings allow people to come together with people they can relate to.
+These meetings are supportive and can really help people stay on track with sobriety.